 Search engine optimization (SEO) is defined, according to Moz, “the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”
 It means that by using the right SEO strategies, you’ll get more people learning about what you have to offer as a wedding planner.
 And considering that, in 2017, Google searches made up 79 percent of global searches, you can see how important using SEO is to get your results on that first page of results.

 Finally, you’ll want to get on social media.
 Brides are often using sites like Pinterest, Facebook, and Instagram to get inspired–so if you’re on there, they’ll run into you as soon as they start looking for related products and services.
-81 percent of engaged Pinterest users searched for wedding ideas on this site before getting engaged in 2017.
+The overwhelming majority of engaged Pinterest users searched for wedding ideas on this site before getting engaged in 2017.
 So you can see what a difference it makes for you to be present on these platforms.

 These are some of the best strategies wedding planners can use to run their business successfully.
 What other strategies do you think would work for you?